Ke-no/ASG1-ID/README.md

    ii.
 Animation of the text should be moving endlessly.

    iii.
-Animation of the live description should be moving with a bar blinking.
+Animation of the live description should be moving with cursor blinking.

    iv.
 "FIND OUT MORE" button will navigate you to the news page.